'Anata

-'Anata (عناتا) is a Palestinian town in the Jerusalem Governorate in the central West Bank, located four kilometers northeast of Jerusalem's Old City.
-According to the Palestinian Central Bureau of Statistics, 'Anata had a population of 9,600 in 2006.
+'Anata (عناتا) is a Palestinian town in the Jerusalem Governorate of the State of Palestine, in the central West Bank, located four kilometers northeast of Jerusalem's Old City.
+According to the Palestinian Central Bureau of Statistics, 'Anata had a population of 16,919 in 2017.
 Its total land area is 30,603 dunams, of which over half now lies within the Israeli Jerusalem municipality and 1,654 is Palestinian built-up area.
 Since 1967, 'Anata has been occupied by Israel.
-Together with Shu'afat refugee camp, the village is almost surrounded by the separation barrier, cutting it off from Jerusalem and surrounding villages except for a checkpoint in the west and a road in the north-east that gives access to the rest of the West Bank.
+Together with Shu'afat refugee camp, the village is almost surrounded by the Israeli West Bank barrier, cutting it off from Jerusalem and surrounding villages except for a checkpoint in the west and a road in the north-east that gives access to the rest of the West Bank.

 History

-'Anata is a village on an ancient site, old stones have been reused in village homes, and cisterns dug into rock have been found, together with caves and ancient agricultural terraces.
+'Anata is situated on an ancient site, old stones have been reused in village homes, and cisterns dug into rock have been found, together with caves and ancient agricultural terraces.

-The prophet Jeremiah was born there from the priest family of ‘Anata.

-Bronze and Iron Ages

-Edward Robinson identified 'Anata with the biblical town of Anathoth, birthplace of Jeremiah, in his Biblical Researches in Palestine.
-This identification is accepted by Finkelstein.
-Findings from 'Anata include pottery from the Iron Age II and the Hellenistic period.
+Ancient times

+'Anata is identified with the biblical town Anathoth and is built on the ancient site.
 The toponym may be linked to the Canaanite goddess Anat.

+Ancient findings from 'Anata include pottery from the Iron Age II and the Hellenistic period.

 Byzantine period

+The modern location of 'Anata matches the three-mile distance of Anatoth from Jerusalem, as described by Eusebius in the 4th century, further affirming the identification of 'Anata with ancient Anatoth.

 There are ruins of a Byzantine-era church in the town, proving that it was inhabited prior to the Muslim conquest of Palestine by the Rashidun Caliphate in the 7th century.